BurakYildirim-cmd/random-forest-irrigation/README.md

 5. Threshold optimization
 6. Performance evaluation using RMSE, R2, Precision, Recall and F1-score

+## Agronomic Standard

+Feature selection and environmental variables were guided by the FAO-56 Penman–Monteith evapotranspiration model, which is widely used for irrigation scheduling in agricultural systems.

+This model defines crop water requirements based on:

+1. Temperature
+2. Humidity
+3. Solar radiation
+4. Wind speed

+These parameters are used to estimate reference evapotranspiration (ET0), which forms the basis of irrigation decision-making in smart agriculture systems.

 ## Dataset

 This project uses the dataset: